NexAris-Digital-Systems/nds-docs/docs/index.rst

 Getting Started
 ===============

-Welcome to the official and new Crazy Development documentation site.
-Have any questions, feedback, or suggestions?
-Email us at support@crazydev.org or join our Discord server at https://crazydev.org/discord.
+Welcome to the official NexAris Digital Systems documentation site.
+Have any questions, feedback, or suggestions? join our Discord server at https://nexarisds.org/dc.

 Getting Started
 ===============